fgrullon/summation-of-primes/README.md

 # summation-of-primes
-This code sum all the primes until one specific number set by the user
+This js function sum all the primes until one specific number set by the user

+The function use the console.time to get a idea of the time the task will last